fabriziosalmi/dnscontrol-actions/README.md

 ## Advanced Configuration

 - Multi-provider Redundancy: Define multiple DNS providers in dnsconfig.js to achieve redundancy across providers.
 Example: Using both Cloudflare and AWS.
 - Note: When using Cloudflare's proxying feature in combination with another DNS provider, ensure you handle the logic behind these proxies.
-We are currently enhancing this feature for smoother integration.

 ## Coming Soon